BananaAccounting/Europe/Belgium/README.md

-#Europe
+#Belgium

-BananaApps and sample files of Banana Accounting specific for countries in Europe
+BananaApps and sample files of Banana Accounting specific for Belgium

 The development are made available with a permissive Apache 2.0 open source license.